 - Save Password: Allows the user to save the VPN connection password in FortiClient - Auto Connect: When FortiClient is launched, the VPN connection automatically connects.
 Using Auto Connect when off-net is not available for FortiClient in standalone mode.
 If using Auto Connect when off-net, FortiClient must be managed by EMS or Telemetry connected to a FortiGate.
-See the FortiClient EMS Administration Guide for details on on-net/off-net status.

-Always Up (Keep Alive): When selected, the VPN connection is always up, even when no data is being processed.
+See On-net/off-net status with FortiGate and EMS on page 53 for details on on-net/off-net status. - Always Up (Keep Alive): When selected, the VPN connection is always up, even when no data is being processed.
 If the connection fails, keep alive packets sent to the FortiGate sense when the VPN connection is available and reconnect VPN.